Public Programs

 Contact Stena Troyer to learn how to become a volunteer diver with Harbor WildWatch.

-This exhibit is appropriate for all ages and can take anywhere from 10 minutes to an hour to explore.
-So whether you have all afternoon or just a moment to spare, stop by the Skansie Visitor & Interpretive Center to learn more about the Salish Sea!
+The Marine Life Center is appropriate for all ages and can take anywhere from 15 minutes to an hour to explore.
+So whether you have all afternoon or just a moment to spare, stop by the Marine Life Center to learn more about the Salish Sea!

 Every year, the greater Gig Harbor community celebrates the return of salmon to our local waters.
-The Chum Festival serves to remind us that the quality of our water, and the habitat it supports, connects us all.
+The Annual Chum Walk serves to remind us that the quality of our water, and the habitat it supports, connects us all.
+Booths line the pathway along the estuary and creek, with information and activities for all ages to learn about our local salmon.

 Our goal is to bring people together to promote sustainability, sound environmental stewardship, preservation of our maritime history and culture, responsible recreation, habitat preservation, and shoreline restoration — one salmon at a time.
 Join us as we recognize new ways to improve and protect our waterways!

-If you have any questions, please contact your Festival Chair: Lindsey Stover
+If you have any questions, please contact Lindsey Stover.